New Democratic Party of Quebec (2014): 2018 campaign: Re-establishing the party

 For the 2018 provincial election, the NPDQ sought to re-establish a presence in the province by running a small campaign that focused on Fortin as leader.
-Able to run 59 candidates across the province, the party aimed to influence the discussion and gain attention for a party that had not been present in the province for over two decades.
+Able to run only 59 candidates across the province, the party aimed to influence the discussion and gain attention for a party that had not been present in the province for over two decades.
 Fortin, speaking with media, said that he had instructed his candidates to not, “look at the final results; look at your campaign and how many people you reach.”

 During the campaign, the NPDQ maintained similar policies to those of Québec Solidaire, such as supporting a guaranteed minimum income and universal daycare and post-secondary, though it asserted it was a staunchly federalist party.

 Federal New Democratic leader Jagmeet Singh did not endorse the provincial party during the campaign.

 Election results

+The party did not run candidates in the 2022 Quebec general election.